kellobri/R_Blog/content/home/about.md

 +++

 # Hi,
 I'm Kelly and this is where to find my internet stuff.
-I co-organize the Washington DC chapter of R-Ladies Global.
+I'm a co-organizer of the Washington DC chapter of R-Ladies Global.
 It's an R users group for lady-folk and friends.
 Check out our [Meetup page](https://www.meetup.com/rladies-dc/) for the latest news and events.
-Check us out on Twitter (at)[RLadiesDC](https://twitter.com/RLadiesDC).
+We're also on Twitter (at) [RLadiesDC](https://twitter.com/RLadiesDC).